Visse/QTYoutubeViewer/README.txt

 This program is currently in an early Alpha stage, its unstable, atleast the play function is :( But atleast it I am working on making it more stable :)

+If you missing something mail me, and I will try to add it :)

 *** Trouble Shooting ***
 * If every element is black, or gray make sure that the file 'Settings.cfg'